jewettaij/visfd/doc/doc_filter_mrc.md

 missing regions of the surface.
 But *PoissonRecon* needs to know outward direction of the surface at each *visible* point on the surface.
-Fortunately, the *filter_mrc* program can detect the membrane surface, as well as the direction of its surface normal at every nearby voxel.
+Fortunately, the *filter_mrc* program can detect the membrane surface, as well as the direction of its surface normal at every voxel.
 But, in the case of a closed surface, it cannot tell whether this direction is pointing outward or inward.  *(In other words, there is an ambiguity in the sign of the surface normal direction.)*